tom-newbold/evolving-qubit-circuits/README.md

 Make sure to first specify the set of gates you want to be usable by the generated circuits.
 Any of the base classes from `qiskit.circuit.library` can be used - create a list of instances of these classes (i.e. any gates with parameters must have these values specified, but any value can be used as it will be changed based on the value specified by the genotype).
 Symbols can be automatically generated, but equally they can be prespecified by using a dictionary rather than a list. *N.B. only a single symbol is permitted per gate; if a gate is indexed with multiple symbols, this will be overwritten by the first available auto-generated symbol.*

 ### Inputs
-The fitness function require a truth table to work on, which means a list of input states must be provided.
+The fitness function requires a truth table to work on, which means a list of input states can be provided.
 These could either be the basis states for the system, or randomly generated intermediary states, though from testing it is recommended to use the former for better performance.
+If none are provided, the basis states for are taken for the number of qubits specified.

 ### Problem Parameters
 Next, pass these into the constructor for one of the following classes: